Carolein Smit: Career

 Smit is known for figurative "enigmatic sculptures" depicting ceramic animals like dogs, hares or rats.
 Her sculptures satirically play with the emotions such as hate, love, exuberance, alienation and unresolved emotions, using highly imaginative representations of skeletons, cats or babies.
 She creates characters with over active sentiment, inspired by themes from classic mythology and biblical tales, such as greed, power and impotence, perishability and death.
 Her sculptures are rich in symbolism and she often uses elements familiar to vanities, such as skulls, skeletons, small bones of animals.
 Much like in the 16th and 17th century Dutch Golden Age Vanitas paintings, that were a type of symbolic artwork especially associated with still life painting in Flanders and the Netherlands, her work is meant to symbolise temporary presence but with a touch of irony.

-Three of Smit's works are in the collection of the Victoria and Albert Museum in London, the world's largest museum of the decorative arts.
+Several of Smit's works are in the collection of the Victoria and Albert Museum in London.

 In 2003, she had a solo exhibition at the Keramion, a ceramics museum and center in Frechen, Germany.
 In 2010, over 60 of her sculptures were on display in a solo exhibition at the Kunsthal museum in Rotterdam.
 The exhibition lasted over three months and was the first major retrospective of her work.
 A review of the exhibition in Beelden Magazine stated that Smit produces "striking ceramic sculptures in which a bizarre baroque figuration results in contemporary, quirky images".

 Technics

-Carolein Smit uses white clay that contains very little chamotte in order to not having granular material on the surface of her works.
+Smit uses white clay that contains very little chamotte in order to avoid having a granular material on the surface of her works.
 The sculptures are hollow, with slabs of clay, and hand-modeled.
-Pieces like the hare with an umbrella and animals that have hairs are all made separately by hand and added one by one.
+Pieces like the hare with an umbrella and animals that have hair are all made separately by hand and added one by one.
 The pieces are very fragile when not yet fired at 1020 degrees, but relatively strong when glazed, as everything sticks with the glaze in between.

 Cabinet of curiosities

 The cabinet of curiosities which has been considered as the first museum, was the place where the collectors showed their objects that sometimes could be weird or even terrifying.

 The creation of Carolein Smit expresses her love for the cabinet of curiosities.
 She is obsessed with the multiple aspects shown in this type of collection which contains all images related to art but also to the scientific and other broader areas.
 The exceptional, strange, and rare objects reveal the supernatural to restrain the whims of nature.
 For the ceramist, these pieces suggest order and warn us of the future chaos at the same time.
 Their images are served to scare people and also to confine the fear.
-Carolein seeks to demonstrate in her ceramics this ambivalence that makes the viewer look with admire and disgust at the same time.
+Smit seeks to demonstrate in her ceramics this ambivalence that makes the viewer look with admire and disgust at the same time.